debnovalina/debnovalina/README.md

-👋 Hi everyone, I’m Debbie (@debnovalina).
+I’m Debbie.
 Currently I'm studying Master of Applied Earth Sciences at Delft University of Technology (TU Delft).
-I’m interested in reading, hiking, and trail running.
-Collecting rocks and minerals is my favourite activity and I've been doing it since 2012!
-I can be reached through email at dbutarbutar@tudelft.nl.

-Thank you for visiting my repo!

 <!---
 debnovalina/debnovalina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.